-Operator ‘MM’ provides 5G integrated communication and sensing service named ‘5G Sensing Service’.
+Network Operator ‘MM’ provides a new 5G service named ‘5G Sensing Service’.

 City Express ‘SS’ has subscribed for UAV navigation towards UTM to assist its retail goods UAV delivery.

-The UTM use ‘5G Sensing Service’ provided by 5G Operator ‘MM’ as additional source of information and navigate the subscribed UAVs.
+The UTM use ‘5G Sensing Service’ provided by 5G network Operator ‘MM’ as additional source of information and navigate the subscribed UAVs.

 Tom has ordered online daily necessities from supermarket.
 Tom is living in downtown.